Christmas Encore: Save up to 20% on Plaud NotePin for 48 hours. 🎁

 Accessing and using your recordings

-1. Open the PLAUD app on your phone
+1. Open the Plaud App on your phone

 3. Click on any recording to play, rename, or organize it